-- Enforcement methods will be handled individually by each Division.
+- Each Division will handle enforcement methods individually.
 The following is an overview of the process generally used by the Department.
 Notwithstanding this policy, the Department's meat inspection program follows the USDA enforcement actions policy per contractual agreement. - The Department has broad, sweeping authority to regulate the agricultural and food production industry at all levels.
 UCA Section 4-1-101 et seq.
 In addition, many of the permits and licenses issued by the Department are issued upon the condition that the licensee permits scheduled or unscheduled Departmental inspections/investigations and sample collections as a requirement for issuance of a license or permit.